RobinSchmidt/LAPackCPP/Source/ReadMe.txt

 https://en.wikipedia.org/wiki/EISPACK
 https://en.wikipedia.org/wiki/MINPACK

-and rename the whole project to NumPackCPP
+and rename the whole project to NumPackCPP or to NumberCrunch++